How Do I Know?

 The Candidacy period (six months to two years) is a time of welcoming you into our way of life and continuing discernment by you and the congregation.
 During this time, you will experience living with a local community.
-In addition, we have begun a residency program in New Haven, CT which offers pre-candidates an opportunity to live in a local community.
+In addition, we have residency programs in New Haven, CT, and Columbus, OH, which offers pre-candidates an opportunity to live in a local community.
 Learn more.

 The Novitiate (usually two years) gives you time to focus on your spirituality, the vows, and the mission of the congregation.
 Generally, the first year is spent at the Dominican Collaborative Novitiate in St. Louis, where you will have the opportunity to live and study with novices from other Dominican communities.

 At the end of the Novitiate, your discernment with the congregation may lead you to make a temporary profession of vows.
 This time of Temporary Profession (three to six years) is a time of deepening your Dominican life and integrating all you have learned and experienced.